elementary/docs/apis/actions.md

 # Actions

 GTK and GLib have a powerful API called [`GLib.Action`](https://valadoc.org/gio-2.0/GLib.Action.html) which can be used to define the primary actions of your app, assign them keyboard shortcuts, and tie them to [`Actionable`](https://valadoc.org/gtk+-3.0/Gtk.Actionable.html) widgets in your app like Buttons and Menu Items.
 In this section, we're going to create a Quit action for your app with an assigned keyboard shortcut and a Button that shows that shortcut in a tooltip.
-Begin by creating a `Gtk.Application` with a `Gtk.ApplicationWindow` as you've done in previous examples.

 ## Gtk.HeaderBar

-Let's begin by creating a new [`Gtk.HeaderBar`](https://valadoc.org/gtk+-3.0/Gtk.HeaderBar.html).
-Typically your app will have a HeaderBar at the top of the window that will contain tool items, which users will interact with to trigger your app's actions.
+Begin by creating a `Gtk.Application` with a `Gtk.ApplicationWindow` as you've done in previous examples.
+Once you have that set up, let's create a new [`Gtk.HeaderBar`](https://valadoc.org/gtk+-3.0/Gtk.HeaderBar.html).
+Typically your app will have a HeaderBar, at the top of the window, which will contain tool items that users will interact with to trigger your app's actions.

 ```vala
 protected override void activate () {